SajjatUddin/SajjatUddin/README.md

 I like learning new things.
 <br>
 <br>
-I'm an undergrad student with interests in Artificial Intelligence, Data Science Machine Learning, Deep learning.
+I'm an undergrad student with interests in Artificial Intelligence, Data Science, Machine Learning & Deep learning.
 <br>